You are here:

 Download a social-media-friendly version of this graphic

 The above chart shows the children’s ages of the dads and male carers who answered our survey.
-Over half our dads and male carers said ‘no’.
 Seeing as over 80% of the men who answered the survey said that they currently or used to attend baby / toddler classes regularly, we can hazard a guess that the majority of male carers aren’t often going to postnatal classes or classes in those really early months.
 Good to know!

 Do Dads Feel Comfortable Singing At Classes?